 Anemia happens when your body doesn’t have enough red blood cells.
 The condition is mainly caused by blood loss, the destruction of red blood cells, or your body’s inability to create enough red blood cells.

 Red blood cells contain a protein called hemoglobin.
 Hemoglobin is full of iron.
 Without sufficient iron, your body can’t make the hemoglobin it needs to create enough red blood cells to deliver oxygen-rich blood throughout your body.

-A lack of folate and vitamin B-12 may also impact your body’s ability to made red blood cells.
+A lack of folate and vitamin B-12 may also impact your body’s ability to make red blood cells.
 If your body can’t process B-12 properly, you may develop pernicious anemia.
 A diet rich in iron and B vitamins like the plan below is important if you have anemia.
 Be sure to talk to your doctor about supplements as well.

 Anemia treatment plans often include dietary changes.
 The best diet plan for anemia includes foods rich in iron and other vitamins essential to hemoglobin and red blood cell production.
 It should also include foods that help your body absorb iron better.

 Heme iron is found in meat, poultry, and seafood.
 Nonheme iron is found in plant foods and foods fortified with iron.
 Your body can absorb both types, but it absorbs heme iron more easily.

 Although anemia treatment plans are individualized, most require 150 to 200 milligrams of iron daily.
 It’s hard to get these levels through diet alone.
 You may also need to take prescription iron or an over-the-counter iron supplement until your levels are replenished.